 Goreme is the central town and an ideal place to stay if you’d like to explore the essential valleys on your own.
 Uchisar and Cavusin should be your next choice when it comes to accommodation.
-From those towns, you can easily explore Love, Red Rose, Fairy Chimneys, and Pigeon Valleys, as well as visit Göreme Open Air Museum.
+You can easily explore Love, Red Rose, Fairy Chimneys, and Pigeon Valleys and visit Göreme Open Air Museum from those towns.

 We stayed in Goreme at Goreme Cave Rooms Hotel.
 It’s a small hotel with a terrace overlooking the center of the town.
-Rooms were spotless and came with an electric kettle and complimentary coffee/tea.
+The room was spotless-clean and came with an electric kettle and complimentary coffee/tea.
 The buffet breakfast, included in the price, was diverse and delicious.

-My number one travel tip about Cappadocia would be to download Maps.me app on your mobile.
-It has all the trails you’ll need to take.
-Here’s the link to my Cappadocia trip with all the details you need to know.
+My number one travel tip for Cappadocia would be to download the Maps.me app on your mobile.
+It has all the trails you’ll need to take and works offline!

 Make sure you pack comfortable shoes to hike in the valleys.
 You don’t need any special hiking shoes; sneakers are just fine.

-There are two supermarkets in Goreme A101 and Bim.
-And if they are closed, there’s another local groceries shop to buy something you desire.
+There are two supermarkets in Goreme, A101 and Bim.
+And if they are closed, there’s another local grocery shop to buy something you desire.

 If you have traveled to Turkey before, you more or less know the prices for dining out.
-I have noticed that meal prices are quite high in Goreme compared to the other towns.
+I have noticed that meal prices are a bit high in Goreme compared to the other towns.
 But overall, it might seem cheap depending on which country you are traveling from.

 Transportation through other towns from Goreme is relatively easy.
 Minibusses run every day from early in the morning till late at night.
-The ticket prices are between 3-7₺ depending on the town you are going to.
+The ticket prices are between 3-7 Lira depending on the town you are going to.

 Tours in Cappadocia

 Depending on how many days you plan on staying in Cappadocia, travel agencies provide Green and Red tours of the area.
 They are great for those who don’t have much time to explore the region and want to see the main sights.
-I would recommend not doing them and going on your own.
-Those tours take you to the viewpoints of the valleys and not inside, and from what I saw, you don’t get to see the beauty of those gorges from most of the viewpoints.
+Those tours take you to the valleys’ viewpoints and not inside, and from what I saw, you don’t get to see the beauty of those gorges from most of the viewpoints.

-Every agency has a slightly different itinerary on both tours.
-Green Tour Cappadocia includes Derinkuyu Underground City, Ihlara Valley hike, Selime Monastery, viewpoints of Goreme and Pigeon Valley, and several shopping areas.
+Every agency has a slightly different itinerary on both tours, but they include the most important landmarks.
+For example, Green Tour usually includes a visit to Derinkuyu Underground City, Ihlara Valley hike, Selime Monastery, viewpoints of Goreme and Pigeon Valley, and several shopping areas.
 The price covers entrance fees to the attractions, transportation, lunch, and a guide.

-Red Tour Cappadocia, on the other hand, incorporates Uchisar Castle, Goreme Open Air Museum, Cavusin, Avanos, viewpoints of Pasabag, Devrent, and Urgup valleys.
+Red Tour, on the other hand, incorporates Uchisar Castle, Goreme Open Air Museum, Cavusin, Avanos, viewpoints of Pasabag, Devrent, and Urgup valleys.
 Similar to another tour, the price includes lunch and entrance to the sites.

 Moreover, people used to carve houses, monasteries, and churches from those rocks.
 You can still see the remains of those dwellings and religious buildings when talking through the gorges.